IsaacSchemm/Crowmask/README.md

 actor and post URLs to the equivalent Weasyl pages for any web browsers that request them.

+Crowmask implements ActivityPub, HTML, and Markdown responses through content negotiation.
+The RSS and Atom feeds are implemented on the endpoint for page 1 of the outbox, but must be explicitly requested with `format=rss` or `format=atom`, as (historically) some browsers have sent Accept headers that explicitly prefer `application/xml` over `text/html`.

 ## Implementation details

 Layers: